tecnickcom/tc-lib-barcode/README.md

 Examples are located in the `example` directory.

-Start a development server (requires at least PHP 5.6) using the command:
+Start a development server (requires PHP 8.0+) using the command:

 ```
 make server